timeplus-io/docs/docs/tutorial-testcontainers-java.md

 ## Set up the dependencies

 We will be using [Gradle](https://gradle.org/), a popular open source build system for Java ecosystems.
-In the build.gradle file, we load the required dependencies, namly:
+In the build.gradle file, we load the required dependencies, namely:

 ```gradle
 dependencies {